larylc/DreamWorks-Disney-or-Pixar/README.md

 `all_movies_tidy.csv`: Data set of all studio movies but with each tokenized word from the plot variable having its own row.

-Here are all of the words that were combined with stop words (words that are not useful for sentiment analysis):
+Here are all of the words that were combined with stop words (words that are not useful for sentiment analysis and topic modeling):

 ```
 custom_stop_words <- tribble(